ESET

 Usage:

-ESET allows you to edit an environment variable, alias or function definition using line editing commands (see Command Line Editing).
+ESET allows you to edit environment variables, aliases or user-defined functions using line editing commands (see Command Line Editing), or in a popup window.

 eset path